Jiaanzhu/CS-433-Machine-Learning-Project1-Higgs-Detection/README.md

 7. replace all -999 with median, use train median in test, accuracy: 0.7048 (correctly implemented)
 8. replace all -999 with mean, use train mean in test, standardize, accuracy: 0.6598 (wrongly implemented)
 9. replace all -999 with mean, use train mean in test, standardize, accuracy: 0.6860 (correctly implemented)

+(with LS)
+10-17 try normalize and standardize with removing outliers(3 * IQR or 1.5 * IQR): < 0.700

+18 replace all -999 with mean, use train mean in test, augment, degree = 3, accuracy: 0.7845